 Dog Elbow Callus Treatment Starts with Prevention

-A dog elbow callus may appear as bumps on your dog’s elbows or your dog losing hair or even forming black scabs where they shouldn’t.
+A dog elbow callus may appear as black bumps on your dog’s elbows, your dog losing hair, developing dry, scaly skin, or even forming black scabs where they shouldn’t.

 Imagine there was a home remedy that could prevent these calluses from getting worse.